Have you ever wondered why diamonds are so coveted and why they’re a symbol of love and commitment in relationships?

 Up until today, the Queen subtly shows the staff she has an off day by wearing her engagement ring with the stones turned to the inside of her hand.

 Ten years later, Grace Kelly was giving a stunning 12-carat, emerald-cut diamond ring by Prince Rainier of Monaco.
 The emerald cut was a very popular shape as a declaration of love.
 The immense stone even appeared on the big screen during Grace Kelly’s last film, High Society.

 The most expensive engagement ring ever given to a celebrity is that of Elizabeth Taylor.
 She was proposed to with a pear-shaped diamond ring of 69 carats, good for over a million dollars and first, the trend continued in Hollywood – the bigger the bling, the better.

 During the most recent decades, there isn’t really a specific model trending.
 More and more celebrities and stars choose a non-traditional design with coloured diamonds.
 These are rarer and much more personal.
 Because let’s be honest, an engagement ring in your favourite colour is still the epitome of romance, isn’t it?

 Looking for the exquisite diamond engagement rings?

 Monty Adams Jewellery Concierge is an award-winning mobile jeweller offering custom, bespoke, and ready to purchase diamond engagement rings.
+We specialise in engagement rings in Sydney, Melbourne and Brisbane combined with a bespoke concierge-style approach.
 We invite you to take a look at our well-curated collection of rare diamonds.
 Book an appointment today.